k8gb-io/k8gb/docs/deploy_route53.md

   "message": "eu-west-1",
 ```

- Replace `failover.test.k8gb.io` with the domain you specified in Gslb spec.
+ Replace `failover.test.k8gb.io` with the domain you specified in the Ingress spec.

 Notice that traffic was routed to `eu-west-1`.